-Mill provides a social liberal critique against 19th century capitalism, yet in his economic writings he claimed to be able to separate descriptive analyses of economic phenomena from policy prescriptions.
-His analysis of the process of production is geared towards the identification of "natural laws" of economic activity. and his use of the concept of competition must be seen as an attempt to arrive at a more accurate positivist analysis of the process of price formation.
+Mill provides a social liberal critique against 19th century capitalism, yet in his economic writings he claimed to be able to separate descriptive analyses of economic phenomena from policy prescriptions.5 His analysis of the process of production is geared towards the identification of "natural laws" of economic activity. and his use of the concept of competition must be seen as an attempt to arrive at a more accurate positivist analysis of the process of price formation.
 In contrast, economic analysis in the sphere of distribution is based on ethical considerations about justice and thus is essentially normative.

-distinction between positivist and descriptive on the one, and normative economics on the other hand Vallier (2010).
+5 This is his well-known separation of a sphere of production and a sphere of distribution through which he introduced the distinction between positivist and descriptive on the one, and normative economics on the other hand Vallier (2010).